leoskywork/playnode101/README.md

     # "start": "node app.js",
     # "dev": "nodemon app.js"

-npm run dev           # start server in dev mode(with nodemon)
+# start server, relay on the 'scripts' setting in package.json file
+npm run dev           # start server with nodemon, can auto update running code to latest change, but can't debug in vscode npm run start         # press F5 to enter debug mode (or click the debug icon on LHS, then click the run button)

 # misc
   # add gitignore file to exclude node_modules folder